Land Rover LR2 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Land Rover LR2 are $1,078 a year for full coverage.
-Comprehensive insurance costs an estimated $198 each year, collision costs $248, and liability coverage is $474.
-Buying just liability costs around $522 a year, with insurance for high-risk drivers costing $2,314 or more.
-Teens cost the most to insure at $4,260 a year or more.
+Average insurance rates for a Land Rover LR2 are $1,078 a year for full coverage insurance.
+Comprehensive costs around $198, collision insurance costs $248, and liability coverage is estimated at $474.
+Buying just liability costs approximately $522 a year, and insurance for high-risk drivers costs around $2,314.
+Teen drivers receive the highest rates at up to $4,260 a year.

 Average premium for full coverage: $1,078

-These estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Prices are averaged for all states and LR2 models.
+Prices include $500 physical damage deductibles, 30/60 liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all 50 states and for all LR2 models.

-The examples above show why all drivers should compare rates quotes for a targeted area and risk profile, rather than using averaged prices.
+These examples illustrate why everyone should get quotes for a specific zip code and risk profile, rather than using price averages.

 Use the form below to get customized rates for your location.